 A Milestone Paper Co. is known for “Beautiful Design.
 Simple Process.
 Friendly Help.”
-But also, they make really pretty paper that’s modern, stylish and sets the tone for any event.
-Whether it’s a funky save-the-date or a traditional invitation, Sarah Glad, owner and designer, can create what you’re looking for, and then some.
-We spoke with Glad about the latest hot wedding stationery trends, and how to choose what’s modern, but also make it your own.
+But they also make really pretty paper that’s modern, stylish, and sets the tone for any event.
+Whether it’s a funky save-the-date or a traditional invitation, Sarah Glad, owner and designer, knows the hot wedding stationery trends.
+She has tips on how to choose what’s modern, while also make it your own.

 Acrylic is all the rage and we’re seeing it used in a variety of ways.
 From welcome signs to menus, this clear material is modern and fresh and works with any color or font choice.

 Another popular material has been wood, as seen here in this paper suite.
 You’ll notice only the invite is in wood, with other elements in coordinating colors, with gold font bringing it all together.

 Hot Wedding Stationery Trends: Skylines & Paper Shape

 And yet another way that couples are infusing their roots is through skylines, which always come across in a fun way on paper.
 Alternatively, Glad has had several couples request the shape of their state be the actual shape of their invite, a way for their invite to be unique but personalized at the same time.

 A Fun Way To Share Your Story